AlibabaCloudDocs/nat/intl.en-US/Best Practices/Enable multiple applications to share bandwidth (console).md

 1. Open a browser on a computer that can access the Internet.

-2. Enter one of the EIPs that are associated with the NAT gateway to access the application that runs on an ECS instance.
+2. Enter one of the EIPs that are associated with the NAT gateway into the address bar of the browser and access the application that runs on an ECS instance.

     The results indicate that you can access the applications that are deployed on ECS 1 and ECS 2 over the Internet.
 In addition, the ECS instances share the bandwidth of the EIP bandwidth plan and can handle traffic spikes.